Justherozen/FreeAL/README.md

 # FreeAL
 This is the PyTorch implementation of our EMNLP 2023 paper FreeAL.
+The code will be uploaded soon.